Home

 1. Inviting Inspiration Have a structured process you can turn to for inviting inspiration and creativity using a mindful planning strategy.

-2. Class Elements – Consider a multitude of yoga techniques to create comprehensive class plans.
+2. Class Elements Be prepared to consider a multitude of yoga techniques to create comprehensive class plans.

-4. Choosing & Arranging Poses – Know how to apply anatomy, biomechanics and knowledge of poses in order to choose and arrange poses to promote a balance of strength and flexibility, prepare for a peak pose, sequence vinyasa flow, and meet other objectives.
+4. Choosing & Arranging Poses Apply anatomy, biomechanics and knowledge of poses to choose and arrange poses in order to promote a balance of strength and flexibility, prepare for a peak pose, sequence vinyasa flow, and meet other objectives.

-6. Sequencing & Pacing to Balance Energy – Know how yoga affects energy and understand the guiding principles and yogic tools for promoting energetic balance.
+6. Sequencing & Pacing to Balance Energy Explore how yoga affects energy and understand the guiding principles and practice effects of yogic tools (langhana, brahmana, samana) in order to sequence in a way that promotes energetic balance.

 Adapting For Student Needs